rails/rails/guides/source/active_record_validations.md

 Should you wish to create a database constraint to prevent possible violations of a uniqueness validation using the `:scope` option, you must create a unique index on both columns in your database.
 See [the MySQL manual](https://dev.mysql.com/doc/refman/en/multiple-column-indexes.html) for more details about multiple column indexes or [the PostgreSQL manual](https://www.postgresql.org/docs/current/static/ddl-constraints.html) for examples of unique constraints that refer to a group of columns.

-There is also a `:case_sensitive` option that you can use to define whether the uniqueness constraint will be case sensitive or not.
-This option defaults to true.
+There is also a `:case_sensitive` option that you can use to define whether the uniqueness constraint will be case sensitive, case insensitive, or respects default database collation.
+This option defaults to respects default database collation.

 ```ruby
 class Person < ApplicationRecord